Nucleation and growth in two dimensions: The lower bound at terminal velocity

 We are now ready to prove the proposition.

-\begin{proof}[Proof of Proposition~\ref{prop:c:lower}] If $\tau \le t$ then, by Lemma~\ref{lem:TV:coupled}, there exists a generously spanned rectangle $R$ containing the origin.
+\begin{proof}[Proof of Proposition~\ref{prop:c:lower}] If $\tau \le t$ then, by Lemma~\ref{lem:TV:coupled}, we may assume that there exists a generously spanned rectangle $R$ containing the origin.
 Let $\eps = \eps(n)$ be a function which tends to zero sufficiently slowly, and observe that, with high probability, there are no nucleations within distance $\eps \sqrt{n/t}$ of the origin by time $t$.
-We may therefore assume that
+We may therefore moreover assume that

 Suppose first that $\phi(R) \ge M = (kn)^{1/6} \big( \log (n/k) \big)^{2/3}$.
 In this case we may apply Lemma~\ref{le:AL:TV} to find a generously spanned rectangle $R' \subset S(r)$ with semi-perimeter